Sharper judgement where wind resource evidence meets bankability.

 How we help

-Are the energy yield numbers decision-fit?
+Are the energy yield assumptions decision-fit?

 Hidden risk